Last Updated: July 12, 2020

 Atlas Coffeehouse serves brunch in generous portions for a reasonable price.
 Most of their brunch options are less than S$20!
 Atlas Coffeehouse also plays around with brunch flavours from the East and the West so depending on your preference, there is something for anyone and everyone.

 For those who have a preference for Asian food.
 The Salmon Soba Noodles (S$18) may be seen strange to have so early in the morning but at Atlas, it’s never too early to have soba!
 Topped with a crispy fried egg, this dish is lovely to start your morning with.
 With a huge slab of flaky salmon too, you’re bound to have a huge smile on your face for the rest of the day.

 As for those who prefer a more Western brunch, the Creamy Mushroom On Sourdough Toast (S$14 without the scrambled eggs and S$17 with the scrambled eggs)is a must-order.
 The mushrooms were amazingly fragrant and complement the texture of the mushy scrambled eggs.
 Sitting atop of a sourdough toast, the mushrooms also added flavour to the bread.

-Located in Bukit Timah, Rise and Grind Coffee Co. prides itself on excellent coffee and heartfelt service, and its brunch experience is evidence of all its hard work.
-Served until 3pm, the brunch menu is pretty extensive.
+First sprouted in Bukit Timah and now, Punggol, Rise and Grind Coffee Co. prides itself on excellent coffee and heartfelt service, and its brunch experience is evidence of all its hard work.
+Their brunch menu is pretty extensive.
 You will be spoiled for choices.